Declan Jones: Round 6: Rockingham

-Declan Jones took his second win from as many events in his Whitley Neill Gin branded-Ginetta G55 during round six (August 26–27).
+Jones took his second win from as many events in his Whitley Neill Gin branded-Ginetta G55 during round six (August 26–27).
 The Halewood Wines & Spirits-backed star was in superb form in the third and final race of the weekend that was broadcast live on UK television on ITV4, leading from lights-to-flag and eventually easing away to finish over 3.5 seconds up on his nearest rival.

 The Rob Boston Racing-Whitley Neill Gin team man claimed his first ever Ginetta G55 pole in qualifying on the Saturday with a 1min 21.915sec lap to maintain the momentum that had seen him claim his maiden Ginetta G55 win last time out at Snetterton.
 At the start of race one, however, he found himself unable to see the lights properly, and he retired on the first lap.

-Declan stormed through from tenth on the grid to fourth in the second race, before winning the third and final race of the weekend.
+Jones stormed through from tenth on the grid to fourth in the second race, before winning the third and final race of the weekend.
 It was his fourth podium of the season, increasing his year-to-date tally to 301 points - just over a win off third place in the standings.

 Declan Jones 2nd race win at Rockingham circuit..

 Round 7: Silverstone

 The Halewood Wines & Spirits-backed star again displayed race-winning pace and in the third and final race of the weekend battled his way through from ninth to third, grabbing the final rostrum position right at the end.
 However, due to a timing issue, all competitors did one extra lap, and on count back Declan was classified fourth.

-Despite that though, Declan showed good pace throughout and was fifth fastest in qualifying on the Saturday, just 0.033secs off the second row and only 0.309secs off pole.
+Despite that though, Jones showed good pace throughout and was fifth fastest in qualifying on the Saturday, just 0.033secs off the second row and only 0.309secs off pole.

 The Rob Boston Racing-Whitley Neill Gin team man then took fourth in the opening race, before being punted off with only a handful of laps remaining while running in the same position in the rain delayed second race.

 The final race might not have seen him take his third podium from as many events but the 22-year-old could still console himself with the fact he posted the fastest lap of the race and left having increased his season tally to 358 points in total, leaving him well in contention in the battle for third and fourth in the Championship – 19 points off P4.